xuelingyi/SLRfinder/README.md

 source("SLRfinder_functions.R")
 ```
 <br/> </br>
-**Step1: get LD clusters**

 Use the LD edge list and the parameters set above to identify LD clusters.
+This script processes the input data by chromosome so that it can be faster to run in parallel if using large datasets (such as whole-genome resequencing).
+It can also be easily modified to process all data combined.
+This script will generate:
-This script generates a parameter-named folder (e.g., LD8.5cl20) which contains information on the identified LD clusters (data_cls.rds), and a subfolder (./whitelist) that contains positions (by chromosome) of the SNPs included in identified LD clusters.
-Then these SNPs were extracted from the filtered vcf files and output in the 012 format using vcftools.
+1. a parameter-named folder (e.g., **LD8.5cl20**) that contains the output of the identified LD clusters (**data_cls.rds**)
+2. a subfolder (**LD8.5cl20/whitelist**) that contains positions (by chromosome) of the SNPs included in the identified LD clusters
+3. a subfolder (**LD8.5cl20/file012**) that contains the .012 files of the SNPs (by chromosome) included in the LD clusters
 ```
 ########## step 1. get LD clusters ##########
 ## if all chr combined